Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Acknowledgments

-To further investigate the underlying causes of these errors, we qualitatively examined images generated by the models.
-Our analysis revealed that, for most models, the faces generated for teenagers (10–19) and young adults (20–39) are visually difficult to distinguish, which is consistent with real-world observations.
-Moreover, different models exhibit different biases in their depiction of middle-aged individuals.
-Specifically, Kolors, SANA, and Flux tend to generate relatively older-looking middle-aged faces, whereas Qwen and Wan2.1 produce comparatively younger-looking representations.
-Fig. \ref{fig:syn_images} depicts representative examples of synthetic faces generated by the models.
-As shown in the Figure, faces in the 10–19 and 20–39 age groups are often visually ambiguous, and similar ambiguity is also observed between Latino and White examples.
-Furthermore, in some models, such as Hunyuan and SD3, faces generated for the Indian category closely resemble Latino faces.
-These observations suggest that part of the FairFace misclassifications are likely attributable to misalignment between the generated images and the intended prompt attributes, or to the inherently ambiguous nature of certain attributes, rather than limitations in FairFace’s classification capability itself.
+Qualitative inspection of the generated images (Figure~\ref{fig:syn_images}) reveals systematic patterns that explain part of the classifier’s error rate.
+Faces generated for teenagers (10--19) and young adults (20--39) are often visually indistinguishable, consistent with the adjacent-group age confusions observed above.
+Depictions of middle-aged individuals also vary across models: Kolors, SANA, and FLUX tend toward older-looking middle-aged faces, whereas Qwen and Wan2.1 produce comparatively younger-looking representations.
+Regarding race, Latino and White faces are sometimes visually similar, and in models such as Hunyuan and SD3 faces generated for the Indian category closely resemble Latino faces.
+These observations indicate that misclassifications are largely attributable to genuine visual ambiguity in the generated images---not to limitations of the FairFace classifier---and reinforce the decision to merge the lower-accuracy categories into the broader ``Others’’ class.